Kansas City Giants: History

-Negro leagues baseball began in Kansas City, Kansas in 1909.
-Early negro leagues teams weren't formed together into traditional leagues, where teams only play other teams within their league.
-It was common for teams to "barnstorm" on long road trips against a variety of teams or host games against semi–pro or other local teams, so, statistics and records for teams can vary.
-The 1909 Kansas City Giants were noted to have played as members of the Western Independent Clubs.
 Tobe Smith and Felix Payne were co–owners of the team, which evolved from a semi–pro, barnstorming team of the same name, which began play in 1907.

 When the Giants turned fully professional, Kansas City Giants owner Tobe Smith signed numerous local players who had played for the Jenkins and Sons and a Kansas City Monarchs semi-pro teams.

 In their first season of "league" play, the 1909 Kansas City Giants were noted to have a record of 12–12 within the Western Independent Clubs, placing 5th among those teams.
 "Topeka Jack" Johnson was the manager of the Giants.
 Counting all games in 1909, it was reported the Giants compiled an overall record of 128–19.

 Beginning on August 25, 1909, Rube Foster and his Leland Giants team played a three–game series at Riverside Park.
 The Kansas City Journal labeled the series as the "Colored Championship of the United States" with the winning team receiving a $1,000 purse.
 Leland won the first game 5–0, with Kansas City winning the second game 3–1, as Bill Lindsay struck out 16.
 In front of 5,000 fans on August 27, 1909, Kansas City won the third game 3–2.

 Player/manager "Topeka Jack" Johnson was a former professional boxer, known to have been a boxing sparring partner of heavyweight champion Jack Johnson.
-In the winter of 1909, Johnson helped form the Kansas City Royal Giants negro leagues team in Kansas City, Missouri.
+In the winter of 1909, Johnson helped form the Kansas City Royal Giants Negro league team in Kansas City, Missouri.
 The Royal Giants began play in the 1910 season, immediately becoming a local rival of the Kansas City Giants.

 The Kansas City Giants continued play in 1910.
-Their record among Western Independent Clubs was reported to have been 6–7 and placed the team 5th.
+Their record among documented games was reported to have been 6–7.
 The new manager for the Giants was Jim Norman.
-The Kansas City Giants were reported to have compiled a 9–5 record against their new rival, the Kansas City Royal Giants.
+The Kansas City Giants were documented to have compiled a 9–5 record against their new rival, the Kansas City Royal Giants.
 In November 1910, the Giants played two Sunday games against the "Johnny Kling All–Stars."
 Kling was a Kansas City native.
 Zach Wheat and Casey Stengel played for the Johnny Kling team.
 The first game ended in a 1–1 tie with Bob Harmon striking out 25 Giants in the game.
 The teams played again the next week, with the All–Stars winning 6–1 as Harmon struck out 14.